jiasanchez/BPI-Training/README.md

 1. Create a Book
 2. Read a Book
 3. Update a Book
-   o Partial Update (Author,Title,Price,Created Date) o Full Update
+   - Partial Update (Author,Title,Price,Created Date)
+   - Full Update
 5. Delete a Book
    -	A book can be deleted only if it was created at least one (1) week ago
    -	A book cannot be deleted if it is older than one (1) year